tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 OpenSCENARIO has the function that the detailed behavior is left to the decision of the implementation side, which is defined as "subject of a contract between simulation environment provider and scenario author".

+### Scoping

+The OpenSCENARIO standard does not define what to do if the name cannot be resolved, as quoted below.

+> If a reference cannot be resolved uniquely, for example if too few name
+> prefixes have been specified to disambiguate fully, the result of the lookup
+> is undefined.

+In our interpreter, the names of Element and Parameter are lexically scoped.

+- If you refer to an identifier that does not exist, the simulation will stop as an error.
+- If multiple identifiers with the same name are defined, the identifier reference is chosen that is closest to the lexical position where the reference occurred.
+- Defining a StoryboardElement with the same name at the same level is treated as a syntax error (In normal lexical scoping, this should be handled by shadowing, but in scenario languages it is likely a copy-and-paste mistake).

 ### CustomCommandAction